afumchris/7DaysOfPython/journal/days/day1.md

 # Day 1 - Introduction to Python

-In the late 1980s, Python was conceived by Guido van Rossum as a high-level, interpreted, and dynamic programming language.
+In the late 1980s, Python was created by Guido van Rossum as a high-level, interpreted, and dynamic programming language.
 Its extensive usage spans various domains such as web development, devops, data analysis, alongside applications in artificial intelligence and machine learning

 ## Installation and Setting up the Environment: